 1. Minimum percentage of independent members in the board of directors: 30%.
-2. Minimum number of members in the board of directors: 12 in the case of traded companies whose market cap is >5Bn and 8 for the rest.

-3. Existence of a remuneration policy aligned with sustainability considerations.
-4. CSR policy aligned with sustainability objectives (metric provided by the ESG data provider).
-5. Code of ethics and conduct to mitigate reputational risk (metric provided by the ESG data provider).
+2. Existence of a remuneration policy with sustainability considerations.
+3. Compliance with UNGC and OECD guidelines.
+4. Code of ethics and conduct to mitigate reputational risk.

 EDM believes exercising the right to vote gives companies the opportunity to consider and respect governance, the environment, and best social practices.
 EDM will exercise the right to vote whenever possible, provided the relevant ESG criteria in the SRI policies and in the acquired commitments are met.